 To stay informed of any threat to homeschool freedoms, sign up to receive HOME Email Updates!

-Be ready to contact current Maine Education and Cultural Affairs Committee Members on Maine legislative issues of importance to homeschoolers.
+Be ready to contact current Maine Education and Cultural Affairs Committee Members, your area's Senators and Representatives, or other legislative committee members, as needed, on Maine legislative issues of importance to homeschoolers.

 Parking and Directions to the State House

 This bill provides that unless a person 5 years of age or older and under 7 years of age who is enrolled in a public day school withdraws from the school, the person is required to attend the school during the time it is in session.
 It provides that students who are at least 5 years of age and have not completed grade 6 and are enrolled in a public day school are subject to the same provisions regarding truancy as students who are at least 7 years of age and have not completed grade 6 who are required to attend a public day school.
 It provides that a person 5 years of age or older and under 7 years of age is not required to meet the alternatives to attendance requirements set forth in the Maine Revised Statutes, Title 20-A, section 5001-A, subsection 3.

 Follow the Status of this bill.

 Position: HOME is neither for nor against the bill as written, but will be monitoring for any amended language that would impact homeschoolers.

 ACTION NEEDED: None at this time.

 This resolve directs the Department of Education, in consultation with the State Board of Education, to develop a Maine state high school diploma and report to the Joint Standing Committee on Education and Cultural Affairs on its findings and recommendations no later than January 15, 2020.